Skip to main content Skip to main navigation

 What type of business should I be?

 The costs and risks of each legal structure are quite different.
-You should think about issues such as your time, money and the paperwork required when deciding which business structure to choose.
-This structure will also determine what registrations and applications are required.
+When deciding which business structure to choose, you should think about issues such as your time, money, and the paperwork required.
+Your structure will also determine what registrations and applications are required.

 What acronyms will I come across in this article?